COVID-19 & Pets Research

 Kissing bugs are vectors of the parasite Trypanosoma cruzi, which can cause Chagas disease in humans and other animals.
 Our lab is interested in understanding the prevalence of T. cruzi infection in kissing bugs, transmission risk to humans and domestic animals, and effects on public health in Texas and the southern U.S. We characterize kissing bug activity patterns, species distributions, blood meal sources, infection prevalence, and parasite strains.
 In collaboration with the Texas A&M Department of Entomology, our lab’s Kissing Bug Citizen Science program provides educational information and kissing bug testing.
 (See the new “Kissing Bug Field Guide,” a product of the CDC-funded Chagas Task Force, that is now available at right!)
 To-date, we have received over 3,000 kissing bugs from the public, which aid in our research efforts.
 Please learn how to contribute to our research through our Kissing Bug Citizen Science program.

-The Schubot Exotic Bird Health Center is an academic center within the College of Veterinary Medicine & Biomedical Sciences at Texas A&M University in College Station, TX.
-Our mission is to conduct research into health issues affecting pet, wild and exotic birds.
+The Schubot Center for Avian Health is an academic center within the School of Veterinary Medicine & Biomedical Sciences at Texas A&M University in College Station, Texas.
+Our mission is to conduct research into health issues affecting pet, wild, and exotic birds.
 This includes not just the physical health of birds, but also their mental health and the health of the environment in which they live.
-We conduct research into and seek solutions to disease problems involving infections, parasites, genetics and nutrition of a diverse array wild and captive birds.
+We conduct research into and seek solutions to disease problems involving infections, parasites, genetics and nutrition of a diverse array of wild and captive birds.
 We are studying the mental health of birds in captivity and investigating the role of stress and training in improving their well-being.
 We are investigating the behavior and health of wild birds, especially macaws and other parrots in their natural state in the Amazonian rainforests of Peru.
 Our mission is not restricted to studies on parrots although that is currently our major research focus.
-We are also investigating disease issues in waterfowl such as ducks, geese and swans, in songbirds such as zebra finch, in gamebirds such as the Northern bobwhite, and in seabirds such as gulls.
+We are also investigating disease issues in waterfowl such as ducks, geese, and swans, in songbirds such as zebra finch, in gamebirds such as the Northern bobwhite, and in seabirds such as gulls.
 We also have a major teaching responsibility.
 We instruct professional students in the DVM program on avian health and conservation medicine.

 Wildlife Reservoirs of Trypanosoma cruzi